matthiasn/talk-transcripts/Hickey_Rich/ClojureIntroForLispProgrammers.md

 [Audience: Could you explain your logo?]

 My brother did it for me.
 It is pretty.
-It is a little ying yang, a little lambda.
+It is a little yin yang, a little lambda.
 Yeah, he is good.

 [Time 1:04:57]